Location: Tysons, VA or Mount Vernon, VA

 More about PRS Recovery Academies:

-PRS has two Recovery Academy Day Program locations - one in Tysons Corner and one in Mount Vernon Virginia.
+PRS has two Recovery Academy Day Program locations - one in Fairfax and one in Mount Vernon, Virginia.
 Based on the structure of a community college, the Recovery Academy is designed to: provide targeted psycho-educational curriculum in twelve week blocks; be a normalizing environment so that each client can focus on his recovery goals and identify as a student in recovery; and, most importantly, promote movement out of PRS' facility-based programming and into meaningful community alternatives such as work, volunteering and school.
 The course catalog includes over 40 class offerings, such as Anger Management, Anxiety Management, Coping Skills, ESL, Introduction to Recovery, Job Talk, Nutrition, Thinking Skills for Work, Let's Get Moving, Grief and Loss as it Relates to Mental Illness, Spirituality, Money Management, Reaching Residential Success, Social Skills I & II, Stress Management and Wellness Recovery Action Plan (WRAP).
 The Recovery Academy is a day program, and clients generally attend between three and five hours a day, three to five days a week.

 Duties: Teach a class of 40-60 adults with mental illness and co-occurring disorders in a presentation setting.
 The volunteer will present a topic that will help clients to understand and learn new tools and skills to help them in their everyday life.
 The person will be flexible, creative, patient, and understand how to present and effectively communicate material to individuals with a variety of cognitive functioning levels.
-You can choose to present as a one-time occurrence, or re-occurrence, at either Tysons or Mount Vernon locations, or both!
+You can choose to present as a one-time occurrence, or re-occurrence, at either Fairfax or Mount Vernon locations, or both!
 Presentations should last about 1 hour.

 Qualifications: Proven experience in the topic or field in which the volunteer is presenting.